surifirstpin/AcuBI_Technical_Documents/Version.6/Reports_TD.md

 ## Drill Down Display

-Using drill down you can view more deeper insights of the data.To enable this feature we need to define following code in Model section under prescribed project fields.
+Using drill down you can view more deeper insights of the data.
+To enable this feature we need to define following code in Model section under prescribed project fields.

 >   <b><i>Note 1:</i></b> For " TRUE " option it will display both dimensions and measure field.
 ```